astrolabsoftware/fink-tutorials/README.md

 - Build with `singularity build --fakeroot fink.sif Singularity`
 - Run with `singularity run fink.sif`
-- Open the link in your browser (even from the host)
+- Open the link in your browser (from the host)

 ## How to contribute